pyecore/pyecore/doc/source/example/fsm_executable.rst

 - Extensible: If ALE doesn’t fit your needs, register Java classes as services and invoke them inside your implementations of EOperations.

-PyEcore provides the exact same ability in a full Python fashion.
+PyEcore provides the exact same ability in a full Python fashion (beside the Eclipse relation and the Java invokation, Python is invoked instead).
 You can find more information about how to add behavior to your metamodel in the :ref:`behavior` section of the advanced User Documentation.